 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #5 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 28, 2009 and has 318 pages.
+It is part of the Walt Longmire #5 series and is a mystery that was published by Viking Adult on May 28, 2009 and has 318 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs